Donald Parrales

 Donald José Parrales Valverde (born 5 March 1983) is a Nicaraguan professional defender currently playing for Deportivo Walter Ferretti.

 Club career

 He started his career at Masatepe before joining Diriangén.
-He moved to Walter Ferretti in 2011.
+He then decided to move to Walter Ferretti in 2011.

 International career

 Parrales made his debut for Nicaragua in a May 2011 friendly match against Cuba and has, as of December 2013, earned a total of 9 caps, scoring no goals.
 He has represented his country in 3 FIFA World Cup qualification matches and played at the 2013 Copa Centroamericana.